Cotija cheese is a hard, crumbly, fresh white cheese from Mexico.

 Cotija cheese, like many cheeses, is named for its city- Cotija, Mexico.
 Because it's so firm and doesn't melt, it's a perfect crumbling cheese for hot and cold dishes alike.
 It's made from raw sheep's milk and is heavily salted, bearing a flavor resemblence to feta.
 It has also been nicknamed the "Parmesan of Mexico."
 Because of its strong flavor, cotija is used to enhance dishes, but is seldom a dish's base.
 Cotija cheese is most commonly served on grilled Mexican street corn and is typically aged between three and six months.

-Recipes with Cotija Cheese
+Dairy, Cotija Cheese